Morsifications and mutations: Oriented plabic graphs and their links

+\begin{proposition} Let $D_1$ and $D_2$ be scannable divides whose respective plabic fences $\Phi(D_1)$ and $\Phi(D_2)$ are move equivalent through balanced plabic graphs.
+Then $D_1$ and $D_2$ are link equivalent. \end{proposition}

-\begin{proof}[Proof of Theorem~\ref{th:main-conjecture-scannable-2}] By Proposition~\ref{pr:fence-is-orientable}, the plabic fences $\Phi(D)$ and $\Phi(D')$ have admissible orientations.
-Since they are move equivalent, their links are isotopic to each other by Proposition~\ref{pr:moves-preserve-links}.
-Moreover these links are isotopic to the respective A'Campo links $L(D)$ and~$L(D')$, and we are done. \end{proof}
+\begin{proof} By Proposition~\ref{pr:fence-is-orientable}, the plabic fences $\Phi(D_1)$ and $\Phi(D_2)$ have admissible orientations.
+Since they are move equivalent through balanced plabic graphs, their links are isotopic, by Proposition~\ref{pr:moves-preserve-links}.
+Moreover by Proposition~\ref{pr:L(D)=L(Phi)} these links are isotopic to the respective A'Campo links $L(D_1)$ and~$L(D_2)$, and we are done. \end{proof}